- Oops!Something went wrong.Please try again later.

 Net bookings are projected between $625 million and $675 million.

 For fiscal 2022, net bookings are expected between $3.2 billion and $3.3 billion.
 GAAP net revenues are likely to be in the range of $3.14-$3.24 billion.
 Take Two projects GAAP earnings of $1.95-$2.20 per share.

 Note: The EPS data mentioned in the text of this section differs from the rest of report due to the difference in calculation or consideration of one-time items.

 How Have Estimates Been Moving Since Then?

-Currently, Take-Two has a strong Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Take-Two has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, Take-Two has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Take-Two has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.